mapping-elections/site/_maps/meae.congressional.congress15.pa.county.md

 Republicans, and were divided by disputes over banking, credit, and paper currency.

-Mapping this election is incomplete because of the lack of local returns in many areas.
+The map for this election is incomplete due to the lack of returns for several counties.

 Pennsylvania used a district system for electing members to Congress.
 District 1 elected four representatives.
 Districts 2, 3, 5, 6, and 10